janpfander/meta_interventions_news/README.md

 In recent years, many studies have proposed individual-level interventions to reduce people’s susceptibility for believing in misinformation.
-Researchers have typically evaluated the effectiveness of these interventions based on a discernment measure–how much more participants rate true news as accurate than false news.
-Here, we will re-assess the findings of this literature by analyzing their data using a Signal Detection Theory (SDT) framework.
-This allows us to differentiate between two different kinds of intervention effects:
-First, the effect on sensitivity, which is the ability of discriminating between true and false news that researchers typically look for.
+However, the results are often not directly comparable, because researchers have used different modes of evaluating the effectiveness of these interventions.
+Here, we will re-assess the findings of this literature in a Signal Detection Theory (SDT) framework.
+This allows us to differentiate between two different kinds of intervention effects: First, the effect on sensitivity, which is the ability of discriminating between true and false news that researchers typically look for.
 Second, the effect on response bias, which is the extent to which participants become generally more/less skeptical in their accuracy ratings for all news (whether true or false).
-We run an Individual Participant Data meta-analysis (IPD) based on a sample of studies that we identified via a systematic literature review following the PRISMA guidelines.
-We use a two-stage approach: First, we extract individual participant data and run a Signal Detection Theory analysis separately for each experiment.
-Second, we run a meta-analysis on the experiment-level outcomes.
+We will run an Individual Participant Data (IPD) meta-analysis based on a sample of studies that we identified via a systematic literature review following the PRISMA guidelines.
+We will use a two-stage approach: First, we extract individual participant data and run a Signal Detection Theory analysis separately for each experiment.
+Second, we will run a meta-analysis on the experiment-level outcomes.

 ------------------------------------------------------------------------